 READ… Mounting and inflating the wrong size tire can get you hurt.
 Read the size on the tire and make sure it matches the rim.
-Be especially careful about putting a smaller tire on a larger rim, such as a 16-inch tire on a 16.5-inch rim.
+Be especially careful about putting a smaller tire on a larger rim and vice versa, such as a 16-inch tire on a 16.5-inch rim or a 16.5" tire on a 16" rim.
 Inflation of a mismatched tire and rim can cause an explosion.

 INSPECT… Before you put any tire on a rim, inspect the rim for rust, tough spots, bent edges, or cracks that could prevent the tire from seating right.
 If you spot any of these problems, don’t mount the tire until the rim has been checked by your shop foreman.
 Inspect the tire for bead damage.

 MOUNT… Once you’ve made sure the tire is OK and the right size and the rim is OK, mount the tire safely.
 NEVER, ever lean over the tire when you’re inflating it.
 If a tire does explode, it will go straight up.
 You don’t want to be over the tire if that happens.
 Also, never over-inflate the tire, even if the bead doesn’t seat.
 Never inflate over 40 PSI.
 If the tire wasn’t seated, something is wrong.
 Deflate the tire and check it and the rim again.
 If it doesn’t work the second time, try another tire.